boltops-tools/ufo/docs/_reference/ufo-init.md

 ```
 [--force]                                  # Bypass overwrite are you sure prompt for existing files.
 --image=IMAGE                              # Docker image name without the tag.
 Example: tongueroo/demo-ufo.
 Configures ufo/settings.yml
---app=APP                                  # App name.
+[--app=APP]                                # App name.
 Preferably one word.
 Used in the generated ufo/task_definitions.rb.
+If not specified then the app name is inferred as the folder name.
 [--launch-type=LAUNCH_TYPE]                # ec2 or fargate.
                                            # Default: ec2
 [--execution-role-arn=EXECUTION_ROLE_ARN]  # execution role arn used by tasks, required for fargate.